 Applied Microcircuits Registers ‘Hardsilicon’ as U.S. Trademark

 Applied Microcircuits Corp.
-(AMCC), a Sunnyvale, California-based semiconductor manufacturer, registered “hardsilicon” as a trademark March 5.
+(AMCC:US), a Sunnyvale, California-based semiconductor manufacturer, registered “hardsilicon” as a trademark March 5.

 According to the database of the U.S. Patent and Trademark Office, Applied Microcircuits filed an application in July 2011 to register the mark.
 The company said it plans to use the term for semiconductors, circuit boards and central processing units.